jojoakh/JM-Studio/README.md

 The Header

-The top of the page shows the name of the title of the page to the left which is:JM dance studio. and to the right the navigation links: Home, About, Register, Contact.
+The top of the page shows the name of the title of the page to the left  JM dance studio. and to the right the navigation links: Home, About, Register, Contact.